-Rahva Raamat AS is the largest book retail and wholesale trade company in Estonia, which has thirteen stores and one restaurant in eight cities and also an e-shop.
+Rahva Raamat AS is the largest book retail and wholesale trade company in Estonia, which has twelve stores and one restaurant in eight cities and also an e-shop.

 In addition to our stores, we cater to Estonia's largest retail chains: Selver, Prisma, Kaubamaja, Rimi, Maxima, Coop Eesti, and also to most of the Estonian libraries and bookstores.